Oliver Rackham: Life and academic career

-Rackham was born in Bungay and attended King Edward VI School, and then Norwich City College.
-In 1958 he won a scholarship to Corpus Christi College, Cambridge, graduating in Natural Sciences in 1961 and subsequently gaining a PhD.[firewall]
-He began his academic career studying physics, but moved between several Cambridge departments.
+Rackham was born in Bungay in Suffolk, and attended Norwich School.
+In 1958 he won a scholarship to Corpus Christi College, Cambridge, graduating in Natural Sciences in 1961 and subsequently gaining a PhD.
+He began his academic career studying physics, but moved between several Cambridge departments (where his field notebooks are now digitally archived).
 He conducted research in the Department of Botany from 1964 to 1968 and 1972 to 1990, and the Plant Breeding Institute of Cambridge from 1968 to 1972.
 He transferred to the Department of Geography from 1988 to 2000, latterly as Professor, and was appointed Honorary Professor of Historical ecology in the Department of Plant Sciences in 2006 and Honorary Director of the Cambridge Centre for Landscape and People in 2010.
 Rackham also worked as a tutor in the Kingcombe Centre in Dorset, teaching about the history of woodlands.

 He was associated with Corpus Christi College from his student days.
 He briefly served as Master of the College from 2007 to 2008, and was made a Life Fellow in 2010.